ThePieBaker90/On-The-Rim/Items/Special Cybernetics/Abomination Tear Ducts.md

 	- 2
 - **Abilities:**
 	- User does not need any components to cast spells that use [[Abomination Matter]] as a material (Unless a material component has a specified cost).
+	- The user may cast one spell that uses [[Abomination Matter]] as a material without expending a spell slot once per long rest.
 - **Looks:**
 	- Streaks of [[Abomination Matter]] descend from the tear ducts of each eye.